Osaka City 大阪市

 1 Municipal Housing

 Applicants must meet the following criteria: be in need of housing, be a resident of Osaka City (have an Osaka City resident certificate), and have a monthly income of less than a certain amount.
 For details, please refer to the application guidelines leaflet distributed at the time of application.
-Residents who live outside of Osaka City or who work in Osaka City may also be eligible to apply for specific divisions of the Regular and Parent-Child Residential Proximity applications.

 Furthermore, applications for middle-income housing and public housing that has not yet reached the maximum number of applicants are accepted at any time.
 The city's website has the timetable and requirements for each category (URL below).